Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 Hedwig's Theme (Harry Potter) by John Williams

 Far from being a children's movie, "Harry Potter" enchants audiences of all ages.
 "Hewig's Theme" captures the magic of the very first novel, again composed by perhaps the greatest soundtrack composer of our time, John Williams.
-He had already won several Oscars and other prizes when he composed this piece that critics claim is one of his best creations.
-With the first few notes played on a piano sounding like a bell, this film music takes on a life of its own.
-Feel its magic at home!
+He had already won several Oscars and other prizes when he composed this piece which critics claim is one of his best creations.
+With the first few notes played on a piano sounding like a bell, this film's music takes on a life of its own.
+Feel its magic fill your home!

 He's A Pirate (Klaus Badelt)

-No, the "Pirates of the Carribbean" series does not owe its success solely to the rugged charms of Captain Jack Sparrow, but equally to Klaus Badelt's suspenseful music that makes anyone want to board a pirate ship and see new horizons.
+The "Pirates of the Caribbean" series does not owe its success solely to the rugged charms of Captain Jack Sparrow.
+Klaus Badelt's suspenseful music makes you want to board a pirate ship and see new horizons.
 "He's A Pirate" first set sail in 2003.
-Hans Zimmer is supposed to have written most of the themes in one night, but handed the project on to Klaus Badelt because he already had too much to do.
-Badelt took on the job and created a beautiful soundtrack with the help of the then-unknown Ramin Djawadi who later rose to fame for composing the "Game of Thrones" soundtrack.
+Hans Zimmer is rumored to have written most of the themes in one night.
+Then he handed the project over to Klaus Badelt because he already had too much on his plate.
+Badelt took on the job and created an iconic soundtrack.
+Little-known fact: Helping Badelt on this soundtrack was the then-unknown Ramin Djawadi who later rose to fame for composing another iconic soundtrack - the one for "Game of Thrones".

 Girl playing a derelict piano